WeTransfer/WeTransfer-iOS-CI/README.md

 ## Danger Binary Updating
 - See https://github.com/danger/swift/issues/476
 - Fork https://github.com/danger/swift
-- Update Danger's Package.swift to Swift 5.7 and switch `isDevelop` to `false`
+- Update Danger's Package.swift to Swift 5.9 and switch `isDevelop` to `false`
 - Run `swift build --configuration release --arch arm64 --arch x86_64`
-- Copy the file from `.build/apple/Products/Release/danger-swift`
+- Copy the file from `.build/apple/Products/Release/danger-swift` to the root of the repository

 ## License
 WeTransfer-iOS-CI is available under the MIT license.
 See the LICENSE file for more info.